2002 Malaysian Grand Prix: Race

 The 56-lap race began at 14:00 local time under hot, partially cloudy, humid, and slightly hazy weather.
 The air temperature ranged from 30 to 34 C and the track temperature was between 35 and 41 C; a 90% chance of a thunderstorm was forecast.
 Approximately 92,000 spectators attended the event.
 When the red lights went out to begin the race, Frentzen stalled on the starting grid for the second consecutive event due to a launch control system fault.
 His car was pushed into the pit lane by mechanics and was restarted with Frentzen a lap behind.

 Juan Pablo Montoya was involved in a first lap collision with Michael Schumacher and was imposed the first-ever drive-through penalty for it.

 At the front, Michael Schumacher went across to the right, into Montoya's path on the inside line, headed into the right-hand Selangor S turn.
 Montoya drew alongside Michael Schumacher on the inside due to a powerful BMW engine, and he appeared to push Schumacher to the outside kerbing entering the corner.
-Michael Schumacher then understeered off the kerbing, pushing Montoya to the outside.
+As Montoya turned into the corner, Michael Schumacher on the tighter outside line then understeered off the kerbing, pushing Montoya to the outside.
 Michael Schumacher collided with Montoya, breaking his front wing against Montoya's right-front wheel and sending Montoya off the circuit.
 The front wing folded under Montoya's car.
 Montoya's horizontal fin was also removed, falling to 11th and gesticulating to Michael Schumacher as he passed him.
 The collision ended both drivers' chance at victory.
 Meanwhile, Barrichello took the race lead from Ralf Schumacher and Räikkönen.
 Michael Schumacher drove slowly into the pit lane for a replacement front wing in a 12.5-second pit stop.
 He rejoined the circuit in 21st.

-Sato collided with the rear of his teammate Fisichella's car at turn two on lap two while they were battling Salo.
+Sato, on a lighter fuel load, collided with the rear of his teammate Fisichella car at turn two on lap two while they were battling Salo for eighth position.
 The impact severed Sato's front wing and Fisichella's rear wing.
 Both drivers made pit stops for repairs on the same lap, with Fisichella overshooting the Jordan pit stall because his rear wing took longer to install.
 Fisichella exited his car, assuming the damage was irreversible, but after installing the rear wing, he rejoined the Grand Prix.
 Barrichello slowly pulled away from Ralf Schumacher.
 Montoya advanced to seventh by overtaking Salo and Trulli on lap three, before Salo passed Trulli for eighth on lap four.
 McNish passed Bernoldi for tenth place on lap six.
 On the following lap, Montoya slipstreamed past Button on the inside into turn one for sixth.